sashco-m/sashco-m.github.io/content/posts/Implementing-search-for-hugo/index.md

 ```

 # Search Function
 Now onto the most important part, the search itself.
-We add a listener to the form which begins the search on submit.
-This is where we begin the animation and hide the existing posts list.
+We add a listener to the form which begins the search on submit and hides the existing posts list.
 We then perform the search with lunr, creating the index first if it does not exist.
-Inside search, we clone the hidden element, set the fields to what we found in the result, and append it to the target.
+Inside 'search', we clone the hidden element, set the fields to what we found in the result, and append it to the target.
 We also add a listener for reset, which clears the results, and unhides the original list.
 This code will need to be modified for your use case, but thankfully it isn't too confusing.

 static/js/lunr-search.js